ClinicalEVIDENCE Newsletter #1 – Feb. 2023

 Remote Monitoring is the focus of this issue.
 We hope you will find it of interest.

-State-of-the-art and current Guidelines
+Remote monitoring: State-of-the-art and current guidelines

-HOT TOPIC 1: Remote Monitoring of Cardiac Devices
+Remote Monitoring of Cardiac Devices

 For decades, follow-up evaluation of cardiac implantable electronic devices (CIEDs™) has been performed through periodically scheduled in-person visits for device interrogation and patient evaluation.